cubing/cubingcontests.com/README.md

 ```
 .githooks/init
 ```

+The pre-commit hook runs all tests and ESLint.
+If there are tests that don't pass or linting errors, the commit will **not** be successful.

 There is an important `shared_helpers` directory in the `client` directory that is used in both `client` and `server`.
 They both have a `@sh` path alias to it in their respective `tsconfig.json` files.
 The reason it's in the `client` directory is that Next JS does not support importing files from outside of its root directory.